-To develop the SHSP goal, the Executive Committee considered what the target value and timeframe were to ensure the goal developed is a Specific, Measurable, Action-oriented, Reasonable, and Timebound (SMART) goal consistent with the SHSP vision and the Arizona governor's priorities.
+To develop the SHSP goal, the Executive Committee considered a target value and timeframe that would allow the goal to be Specific, Measurable, Action-oriented, Reasonable, and Time-bound (SMART) and consistent with the SHSP vision and the Arizona governor's priorities.
 Several potential goal statements were developed and then consolidated into one goal statement.